rodgerbagnall/planimeter/README.md

 Hold the shift key down when you press the arrow keys to move 10 pixels at a time.
 This is much less accurate.

 Currently, you can only set the tracer arm length by editing the code.

-If you use the 'Interior Pole method' (e.g. to trace the large yelow rectangle with the pole inside it), the constant C is shown at the pole.

 View the HTML via githack: https://raw.githack.com/rodgerbagnall/planimeter/main/planimeter.html